CyberCookie/siegel/client_core/ui/DataTable/README.md

                 - **IDs** - **props.entities.sorted**
                 - **byID** - **props.entities.byID**
                 - **search** - **Any**.
 Column filter value<br /><br />

+- `pinnedEntities`
+    - Data table pinned entities are pinned to the top of rendered entity list<br />
+    Pinned entities can't be filtered and they are always present on any paginator page<br />
+    Number of entities showed per paginator page is increaed by the number of pinned entities
+    - **Object** - same structure as `props.entities`

 - `store`
     - **Static**